ptnwan/.dotfiles/doc/fedora_setup.md

 ## 8. Missing the `mount command`

 If at the entry to your new Fedora, you are greeted with `An error occurred mounting one of your file systems`, then you are missing 'util-linux' package which contain `mount` and other essential commands.

-If your need to mount, then install `util-linu` (or if you want minimal system, just install `util-linux-core`)
+If your need to mount, then install `util-linu` (or if you want minimal system, just install the `util-linux-core`)
 ```powershell
 dnf install -y util-linux
 ```